irublev/pgmex-blog/_posts/2017/2017-09-28-performance-comparison-of-postgresql-connectors-in-matlab-part-II.md

 </div></pre></div>

 For 'numeric' mode the corresponding exception only slightly differs from the one above.
 The difference is just that the first line of the above stack trace is absent here.
-So we omit to cite this exception.

-It should be also noted that the memory size necessary for storing a retrieved data in Matlab is different for different values of **DataReturnFormat**.
-The sizes for the experiments above are given by the following table:
+It should be also noted that a memory size necessary for storing a retrieved data in Matlab is different for different values of **DataReturnFormat**.
+The memory consumption for the experiments above is shown in the following table.

 <div>
 <style type="text/css">